Esri/military-tools-geoprocessing-toolbox/README.md

 ## Requirements

+Tools for ArcMap are in the **Military_Tools_10.3.tbx** toolbox and have the following requirements:

 * ArcGIS Desktop 10.3.1 and Python 2.7

+Tools for ArcGIS Pro are in the **Military_Tools.tbx** toolbox and have the following requirements:

 * ArcGIS Pro 1.3 and Python 3.4

+Additionally there are additional extensions needed for certain tools:

-Requires Spatial Analyst:
+* Requires Spatial Analyst:
 	* Find Local Peaks
 	* Highest Points
 	* Lowest Points
 	* Radial Line Of Sight

-Requires Spatial Analyst and 3D Analyst:
+* Requires Spatial Analyst and 3D Analyst:
 	* Linear Line Of Sight

 ## Instructions